This post was originally published on November 30, 2016, and was updated on April 6, 2020.

 - Improve sales efficiency and effectiveness to close deals more quickly

 Your leads’ readiness to speak to a salesperson should be defined on a scale of 0-100.
-Aligning sales-readiness based on sales vernacular (cold, warm, hot) with marketing vernacular (lead, MQL, SQL) can often be the key to aligning sales with marketing.
+Aligning sales vernacular (cold, warm, hot) with marketing vernacular (lead, MQL, SQL) can often be the key to bringing sales and marketing teams to a consensus on lead scoring.
 Make sure you’re speaking the same language to define:

 Are You Ready for Lead Scoring?